Light Candles for the Dead

 There are no Bible references that teach that once a person dies he can be saved after death by virtue of what people in this life are doing for him.
 The salvation of the dead is not dependent on what the living do.
 A person takes his record with him to his grave that he’ll meet in the judgment.

 Praying for the dead is not a biblical practice therefore it is wrong and useless.
 The dead’s books of record have been closed and they are sleeping till the Resurrection Day to be awakened and given their rewards or punishments at the judgement.

 According to the Bible the dead simply “sleep” in their graves until the Resurrection Day.
 Jesus said, “Our friend Lazarus has fallen asleep…So then he told them plainly, “Lazarus is dead“ (John 11:11-14; also Psalms 13:3; Daniel 12:2; Acts 7:60; Job 14:12; 1 Thessalonians 4:17, 1 Corinthians 15:51; 1 Corinthians 1:18).

 Death is a state of total unconsciousness, during which 15 minutes or a thousand years seem the same.
-“His breath goes forth, he returns to his earth; in that very day his thoughts perish” (Psalms146:4; also Job 14:21; Psalms 115:17; Psalms 6:5; Ecclesiastes 9:5, 6; Job 7:9, 10).
-The teaching that the spirits of the dead are heavenly angels, or some righteous ghost like entity, is without scriptural foundation.
+“His breath goes forth, he returns to his earth; in that very day his thoughts perish” (Psalms146:4 also Job 14:21; Psalms 115:17; Psalms 6:5; Ecclesiastes 9:5, 6; Job 7:9, 10).
+The teaching that the spirits of the dead are heavenly angels, or some righteous ghost like entities, is without scriptural foundation.

 In His service,